RocketChat/docs-old/installation/manual-installation/mongo-replicas/README.md

 Rocket.Chat uses the [MongoDB replica set](http://docs.mongodb.org/manual/replication/) to improve performance via Meteor Oplog tailing.

-**Note** please check release notes to ensure you are using a compatible version of Mongo To configure the replica set using YAML syntax add this section into `mongod.conf`:
+**Note** please check release notes to ensure you are using a compatible version of Mongo

+To configure the replica set add this section into `mongod.conf`:

 ```bash
 echo -e "replication:\n  replSetName: \"rs01\"" | sudo tee -a /etc/mongod.conf